determined-ai/determined/docs/training/best-practices/debug-models.rst

-   If you can run local test mode inside a notebook or shell but are unable to successfully submit an experiment, make sure that notebook or shell customizations you might have made are replicated in your :ref:`experiment configuration <experiment-configuration>`, such as:
+   If you can run local test mode inside a notebook or shell but are unable to successfully submit an experiment, make sure that notebook or shell customizations you might have made are replicated in your :ref:`experiment configuration <experiment-config-reference>`, such as:

    -  If required, a custom Docker image is set in the experiment configuration.